Initiation of Opioid Therapy for Acute Pain

 - concomitant use of other psychiatric medications, benzodiazepines, other prescription opioids;

-- duration of days of the initial opioid prescription (greater number of days associated with continuation of opioid therapy).
+- duration of days of the initial opioid prescription (greater number of days associated with continuation of opioid therapy); and

 The normal, predicted physiological response to a noxious chemical, thermal or mechanical stimulus and is associated with invasive procedures, trauma, and disease.
 Generally acute pain is self-limited lasting usually no more than three months in duration.